Beehive Cluster: History

 In 1609, Galileo first telescopically observed the Beehive and was able to resolve it into 40 stars.
 Charles Messier added it to his famous catalog in 1769 after precisely measuring its position in the sky.
 Along with the Orion Nebula and the Pleiades cluster, Messier's inclusion of the Beehive has been noted as curious, as most of Messier's objects were much fainter and more easily confused with comets.
 Another possibility is that Messier simply wanted to have a larger catalog than his scientific rival Lacaille, whose 1755 catalog contained 42 objects, and so he added some well-known bright objects to boost his list.
 Wilhelm Schur, as director of the Göttingen Observatory, drew a map of the cluster in 1894.Ancient Greeks and Romans saw this object as a manger from which two donkeys, the adjacent stars Asellus Borealis and Asellus Australis, are eating; these are the donkeys that Dionysos and Silenus rode into battle against the Titans.

 Hipparchus (c.130 BC) refers to the cluster as Nephelion ("Little Cloud") in his star catalog.
 Claudius Ptolemy's Almagest includes the Beehive Cluster as one of seven "nebulae" (four of which are real), describing it as "The Nebulous Mass in the Breast (of Cancer)".
 Aratus (c.260–270 BC) calls the cluster Achlus or "Little Mist" in his poem Phainomena.

+Johann Bayer showed the cluster as a nebulous star on his Uranometria atlas of 1603, and labeled it Epsilon.
+The letter is now applied specifically to the brightest star of the cluster Epsilon Cancri, of magnitude 6.29.
+Bayer also cited the name Melleff or Meeleph for the cluster, from Arabic Al Ma'laf, the Stall; as Meleph, this name is also now applied specifically to the star Epsilon Cancri.

 This perceived nebulous object is in the Ghost (Gui Xiu), the 23rd lunar mansion of ancient Chinese astrology.
 Ancient Chinese skywatchers saw this as a ghost or demon riding in a carriage and likened its appearance to a "cloud of pollen blown from willow catkins".
 It was also known by the somewhat less romantic name of Jishi qi (積屍氣, also transliterated Tseih She Ke), the "Exhalation of Piled-up Corpses".
 It is also known simply as Jishi (積屍), "cumulative corpses".